dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-04-softmax vs sigmoid.md

 Note the out values are in the `B` column.
 Then for each `B` value $x$ we create $e^x$ in column `C`.

-What the `exp` function do it will do:
+What the `exp` function does: it will
 * it will make the predictions positive
 * what ever was max, it will stand out as max